History of Hierapolis Ancient City

 Hireapolis Ancient Pool (Cleopatra Pool)

-This pool, which was literally known as a healing center in ancient times and where thousands of people recovered by swimming, is one of the most important symbols of the city today.
+This pool, which was known as a healing center in ancient times and where thousands of people recovered by swimming, is one of the most important symbols of the city today.
 The water of this pool, which was formed as a result of an earthquake, is good for patients with health problems such as arteriosclerosis, rheumatism, paralysis, heart diseases, and rickets.

 The Roman Bath, one of the largest buildings of Hierapolis City, has been serving as the Hierapolis Archeology Museum since 1984.
 In the museum, there are artifacts from the cities of Laodicea, Colossae, and Tripolis in addition to the artifacts recovered during the Hierapolis excavations.
-In addition, the works obtained from Beycesultan Mound, which gives the best examples of the Bronze Age, constitute an important part of the museum.
+In addition, the works obtained from Beycesultan Mound, which give the best examples of the Bronze Age, constitute an important part of the museum.
 The works exhibited in the open area exhibition are mostly marble and stone works.

 After the earthquake that occurred in 60 AD, Frontinus Street was organized as Hierapolis Trade Agora as a result of the change in a wide area between the slopes of the eastern hill after the earthquake.
 The trading activity in the city of Hierapolis was held in the agora.
 The most important trade elements of the city are textiles and marble.

 North and South Byzantine gates were included in the city wall system of Hierapolis.
 These gates were dated to the end of the fourth century AD.
 They were made with travertine blocks and reused material, including marble.

 An inscribed fragment on the column array indicates that the building was a gymnasium.
 The Gymnasium was the building where the young boys of Hierapolis city received school education and military arts training.